One question fraud managers get consistently asked: are we certain our fraud detection tool is the right one?

 One of the biggest flaws in the chargeback guarantee model amounts to a conflict of interest.
 If your fraud prevention vendor spends fortunes refunding chargebacks, they have every incentive to decrease their frequency – even by risking more false positives.

 Why?
 Because it is in their interest to decline more payments.
-Put simply, your vendor could very well calibrate their tool to be highly sensitive to low-risk payments – just to be on the safe side.
-This means less sales and fewer profits for your company.
+Put simply, your vendor could very well calibrate their tool to be highly sensitive to low-risk payments – just to protect themselves and to be on the safe side.
+This means fewer chargebacks, but also fewer sales and fewer profits for your company.
 Not to mention putting the value of your customers at risk in the long term – who would want to go back to a site that keeps declining their legitimate payments?

 Paying for Fraud Prevention via Micro Fees